 Dear Ms./Mr. _____________:

 Opening Paragraph.
 In your initial paragraph, indicate the reason for writing, the specific position or type of work for which you are applying, and how you learned of the opening.
-(Career Development Center, news media, friend, employment service, organization's Web site)
+(Academic & Career Planning Center, news media, friend, employment service, organization's Web site)